liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/03-adaptive-media/00-intro.markdown

 As described in
 [Adaptive Media's user guide](/docs/7-2/user/-/knowledge_base/u/adapting-your-media-across-multiple-devices), Adaptive Media scales images to match the image resolutions defined by the
-@product@ administrator.
+@sharepoint@ administrator.
 The default scaling is usually suitable, but Adaptive Media contains an extension point that lets you replace the way it scales images.
 The [`AMImageScaler`](@app-ref@/adaptive-media/latest/javadocs/com/liferay/adaptive/media/image/scaler/AMImageScaler.html)